 Considered Britain’s greatest living painter, the 83-year old artist has lived and worked in north London for the last sixty years, painting every day of the year but one.
-This survey of 70 paintings that span the over half a century you can experience...Painting Friday October 9 2015 - Sunday March 13 2016Read more
+In this survey of 70 paintings, which span over half a century, you can experience...Painting Friday October 9 2015 - Sunday March 13 2016Read more

 Average User Rating

 - 5 star:3

 - 4 star:2

 - 3 star:1

 Loved Turner and Bacon paintings and many more.
 Beautiful building and free admission with option for donation which makes the Tate accessible to everyone visiting London.
 Great gift shop.